codeforaotearoa/opendata-toolkit/_entries/05 Community/international.md

 The Working Group is open to everyone and runs a [mailing list](https://lists.okfn.org/mailman/listinfo/open-government), regular conference calls and a [wiki](http://wiki.okfn.org/Wg/government).

-[Code for America]() operates as a network focusing on improving government service delivery through technology.
-They have a project focusing on the creation of municipal open data portals called the Digital Front Door Project.
-They have also put together an Open Government Playbook which provides guidance on establishing government open data programs.
+- **[Code for America](https://www.codeforamerica.org/)** operates as a network focusing on improving government service delivery through technology.
+They have a project focusing on the creation of municipal open data portals called the [Digital Front Door Project](http://archive.codeforamerica.org/our-work/initiatives/digitalfrontdoor/).
+They have also put together an [Open Government Playbook](https://www.codeforamerica.org/resources/providing-access/open-government) which provides guidance to government agencies to run open data programs.

-The World Bank

-In 2014, The World Bank joined forces with the Open Data Institute and Open Knowledge in a project designed to help policy-makers, NGOs and citizens in developing countries to understand and harness the benefits of open data.
-This resulted in the creation of the World Bank’s Open Data Toolkit which includes a number of training resources.
+- In 2014, The World Bank joined forces with the Open Data Institute and Open Knowledge in a project designed to help policy-makers, NGOs and citizens in developing countries to understand and harness the benefits of open data.
+This resulted in the creation of the World Bank’s **[Open Data Toolkit](http://opendatatoolkit.worldbank.org/en/)** which includes a number of training resources.

-Sunlight foundation

-The Sunlight Foundation is a US non-profit that focuses on open data, tech and journalism in the context of democratic participation.
-It began operating in 2006 and has produced Open Data Policy Guidelines with a focus on proactive release, engagement, efficiency and economic growth.

-Open Government Partnership Open Data Working Group

-The Open Government partnership is an international group that launched in 2011.
+- The **[Open Government partnership]()** is an international group launched in 2011.
 It aims to promote open government more broadly, including open data.
 It is overseen by a Steering Committee comprising government and non-government representatives.
-Australia is a participating country of the partnership and is developing an action plan for open government.
-Consultation on the Australian action plan began on 17 November 2015.

 The OGP Open Data Working Group’s workflow includes: